 The Lilac Tunnel: My Journey with Samantha

-Mount Bedford, NY – 1904I tell Eddie that he doesn’t need to tell.
-I will tell Samantha myself.
-Eddie sneers that he bets I won’t.
-I tell him that I will.
-I whirl around and march over to Samantha, who’s sitting on the porch steps.
-She asks me what Eddie wants, looking at him.
-He locks eyes with Samantha for a few seconds, and then some lose his nerve.
-He pulls his head back through the hedge and disappears.
-I square my shoulders and tell Samantha about how I wasn’t able to reach my family by telephone, but how I pretended to be talking with them anyway.
-I tell her that I really want to go to Piney Point.
-I’m just not ready to be with my family yet.
+Mount Bedford, NY – 1904I tell Eddie he doesn’t need to tell anyone.
+I’ll tell Samantha myself.
+He sneers, betting I won’t, but I march straight over to her on the porch steps anyway, my pulse pounding.
+She asks what he wants, and he locks eyes with her just long enough to lose his nerve before vanishing back through the hedge.
+I square my shoulders and confess I couldn’t reach my family by phone, so I pretended to anyway.
+I really want to go to Piney Point.
+I’m just not ready to face my family yet.